AbhinavKumar-25/Calories_Predictor/README.md

-# 🏋️‍♂️ Calories Burned Predictor — ML + Flask + MySQL Web Application
+# 🏋️‍♂️ Calories Burned Predictor - ML + Flask + MySQL Web Application

-This project is a machine learning–powered web application that predicts how many calories a person burns during exercise based on key physical and workout parameters.
+This project is a machine learning-powered web application that predicts how many calories a person burns during exercise based on key physical and workout parameters.
 It integrates an ML model built with Scikit-Learn, a secure Flask backend, and a MySQL database to deliver end-to-end functionality.

 ## 🚀 Features